[?] Subscribe To This Site

 Here is my recipe (but you can alter as you wish):

-Peanut Butter Soy Milk Shake
+Peanut Butter Almond Milk Shake

 1 ripe organic banana